nashville-software-school/bangazon-corp/orientation/resources/challenges/challenge_northwind.md

 Open the database with DB Browser

 ## Requirements
-1. Get a list of all the orders processed with category name as an input parameter
+1. Get a list of all the orders processed with category name (as an input parameter) *not implemented yet

 1. Get the product name , count of orders processed